Cooperation with the German theatre Futur3

 “My mother’s family lived in the Kuban, which was inhabited by ethnic Ukrainians.
 This territory also suffered genocide.
 Only 6,000 of the 18,000 people in the village survived, Dmytro Bilyi said. — My mother’s family managed to leave the territory of the Kuban, where she lived.
 But when they returned in 1934, they saw how in some houses whole families were dead.
 And the activists who carried out the Holodomor took the remains of corpses out of houses with rakes and buried them.
 Later, Russians came to these settlements and settled in empty houses.
 Mom was very surprised: “How can you come to a house where dead people were lying recently, and live in houses whose owners have just died a terrible death!”
 My uncle, who was three and a half years old, was sitting under the house, picking clay from the wall, eating and constantly repeating: “I want bread.”
 He never survived… Mom hated the Soviet government and talked a lot about that time, especially when I had already become a student of the history faculty and was old enough to keep my mouth shut so as not to accidentally talk about a forbidden topic…”.

 Also, the performance directors of the play were interested in the documents of the Holodomor period because, according to the authors’ idea, they are an essential component of the stage action.
 Dmytro Bilyi reminded us that a large part of such documents is still in Russian archives, which are “top secret”.
 After all, the Russian Federation continues to deny the Holodomor as genocide and hides the truth about it.
-This fact complicates the study of the topic by Ukrainian scientists.
+This fact complicates the study of the topic by Ukrainian scholars.

 The German artists thanked the Holodomor Museum for organizing the meeting and a fruitful conversation with the Ukrainian historian, which allowed them to gain a deeper understanding of the events of the Holodomor of 1932-1933.